 If you’re looking for extreme chills and thrills by walking at night through an allegedly haunted 19th-century prison, go straight to jail at the Eastern State Penitentiary.
 The Pen is not far from Philadelphia’s center city and the ancient haunts of Ben Franklin and his Revolutionary era colleagues.
 The jailhouse has been prisoner-less for decades and is a protected historic site by day.
 Halloween nights, The Pen is tricked out and sectioned off into different haunted attractions.

-Among lots of wildness, let yourselves go in four haunted houses.
+Among lots of wildness, let yourselves go in five haunted houses.
 Swoon at the walk-through psychedelic experience and interactive shows.
-Recuperate in the attraction’s few bars and lounges.
+Recuperate in the attraction’s bars and lounges.
 You must tour the the penitentiary’s cellblocks and learn their history while there.

 The Halloween event runs on select evenings — mostly weekends — from mid-September to early November.
 Book reservations in advance.
 By the way, all proceeds benefit this National Historic Landmark.
-The haunted attraction does not affect the operation of the historic site, which remains open for daytime tours Wednesday through Sunday.
+The haunted attraction does not affect the operation of the historic site, which remains open for daily (though closed on some holidays).

 Crazy Freak Out: Beyond the Bounds of Philadelphia